 Running Faster Longer In Track Workouts

 A great way to learn to run faster longer is to implement it on the track as well.

-2×4 miles at 4.55 per mile pace with 1-mile jog recovery.
+2×4 miles at 5:05 per mile pace with 1-mile jog recovery.

 The faster you train below goal race pace the easier and more controlled race pace is going to feel.

 Early on in my training I will work to hit specific goal times for longer running reps such as 2×4 miles.

-10x1000m reps at 4.50 mile pace with 400m recovery at 6.00 mile pace (1.45)
+10x1000m reps at 4.55 mile pace with 400m recovery at 6.00 mile pace (1.45)

-Early on I will aim to hit these at 4.50 mile pace with a 400m recovery at or around 7.00-7.15 mile pace.
+Early on, I will aim to hit these at 5:15 mile pace with a 400m recovery at or around 7.00-7.15 mile pace.

 The paces may be different but the work load and stress are equal.
 You are learning to maintain with ever-increasing amounts of fatigue.

-This is the key to running faster longer, period.
-If you can burn fat relative to your race speeds you are going to see massive improvement.
+This is the key to running faster longer.
+So, if you can burn fat relative to your race speeds you are going to see massive improvement.